-The board consists of two Ex-Officio members (who are the investors- Refer Stipulation1.a) and at least Five (5) duly appointed members as the procedure mentioned in the "Appointment of Board of Governors" above.
+The board consists of two Ex-Officio members (who are the investors- and at least five (5) duly appointed members as the procedure mentioned in the "Appointment of Board of Governors" above.

 E. APPOINTMENT OF THE CHAIR OF THE BOARD: